Own-Data-Privateer/hoardy-web/tool/README.md

   : output absolute paths of newly produced files terminated with `\n` (LF) newline characters to stdout
   - `-z, --zero-terminated`
   : output absolute paths of newly produced files terminated with `\0` (NUL) bytes to stdout

-### wrrarms stream

-Compute given expressions for each of given WRR files, encode them into a requested format, and print the result to stdout.

-- positional arguments:
-  - `PATH`
-  : inputs, can be a mix of files and directories (which will be traversed recursively)

-- options:
-  - `-u, --unabridged`
-  : print all data in full
-  - `--abridged`
-  : shorten long strings for brevity (useful when you want to visually scan through batch data dumps) (default)
-  - `--format {py,cbor,json,raw}`
-  : generate output in:
-    - py: Pythonic Object Representation aka `repr` (default)
-    - cbor: CBOR (RFC8949)
-    - json: JavaScript Object Notation aka JSON (binary data can't be represented, UNICODE replacement characters will be used)
-    - raw: concatenate raw values (termination is controlled by `*-terminated` options)
-  - `-e EXPR, --expr EXPR`
-  : an expression to compute, see `wrrarms get --expr` for more info on expression format, can be specified multiple times (default: `[]`); to dump all the fields of a reqres, specify "`.`"

-- error handling:
-  - `--errors {fail,skip,ignore}`
-  : when an error occurs:
-    - `fail`: report failure and stop the execution (default)
-    - `skip`: report failure but skip the reqres that produced it from the output and continue
-    - `ignore`: `skip`, but don't report the failure

-- filters:
-  - `--or EXPR`
-  : only work on reqres which match any of these expressions...
-  - `--and EXPR`
-  : ... and all of these expressions, both can be specified multiple times, both use the same expression format as `wrrarms get --expr`, which see

-- `--format=raw` output:
-  - `--not-terminated`
-  : don't terminate `raw` output values with anything, just concatenate them
-  - `-l, --lf-terminated`
-  : terminate `raw` output values with `\n` (LF) newline characters (default)
-  - `-z, --zero-terminated`
-  : terminate `raw` output values with `\0` (NUL) bytes

 ## Examples